looeee/discoverthreejs-site/markdown/book/first-steps/ambient-lighting.md

 {{< code file="worlds/first-steps/ambient-lighting/src/World/World.final.js" from="17" to="33" lang="js" linenos="true" hl_lines="27, 30"  caption="_**World.js**_: add the ambient light to the scene" >}}{{< /code >}}

 {{% note %}}
-TODO-POSTLAUNCH: once destructuring assignment is documented, link it here
+TODO-LOW: once destructuring assignment is documented, link it here
 {{% /note %}}

 We'll usually set the intensity of the `AmbientLight` to a lower value than the direct light it has been paired with.
 Here, white light with a low intensity results in a dim gray ambient illumination.
 Combined with the single bright `DirectionalLight`, this dim ambient light solves our lighting issues and the rear faces of the cube become illuminated: